 What is assisted living?

 Assisted living, like independent living, offers older adults a safe, convenient place to call home where they’re surrounded by their peers.
-However, assisted living is intended for older adults who need an added level of care and support.
-Assisted living residents receive assistance when and where they need it, allowing them to strike the right balance of independence and peace of mind.
-It’s an ideal option for older adults who can no longer safely or comfortably live alone but do not need skilled nursing care.
+But the reality is that 1 in 5 U.S. adults age 85+ say they either need or currently receive help with activities of daily living (ADLs).
+Assisted living residents receive assistance with daily activities when and where they need it, allowing them to strike the right balance of independence and peace of mind.
+It’s an ideal option for older adults who can manage with some assistance but do not need full-time skilled nursing care.

 Assisted living offers: